OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/04-Review_Old_Backup_and_Unreferenced_Files_for_Sensitive_Information.md

 Pages and functionality in Internet-facing web applications that are not referenced from within the application itself may be referenced from other public domain sources.
 There are various sources of these references:

 - Pages that used to be referenced may still appear in the archives of Internet search engines.
 For example, `1998results.asp` may no longer be linked from a company’s website, but may remain on the server and in search engine databases.
 This old script may contain vulnerabilities that could be used to compromise the entire site.
 The `site:` Google search operator may be used to run a query only against the domain of choice, such as in: `site:www.example.com`.
-Using search engines in this way has lead to a broad array of techniques which you may find useful and that are described in the `Google Hacking` section of this Guide.
+Using search engines in this way has led to a broad array of techniques which you may find useful, and are described in the `Google Hacking` section of this Guide.
 Check it to hone your testing skills via Google.
 Backup files are not likely to be referenced by any other files and therefore may have not been indexed by Google, but if they lie in browsable directories the search engine might know about them.
 - In addition, Google and Yahoo keep cached versions of pages found by their robots.
 Even if `1998results.asp` has been removed from the target server, a version of its output may still be stored by these search engines.
 The cached version may contain references to, or clues about, additional hidden content that still remains on the server.
 - Content that is not referenced from within a target application may be linked to by third-party websites.
 For example, an application which processes online payments on behalf of third-party traders may contain a variety of bespoke functionality which can (normally) only be found by following links within the web sites of its customers.

 #### Filename Filter Bypass

-Because deny list filters are based on regular expressions, one can sometimes take advantage of obscure OS filename expansion features in which work in ways the developer didn't expect.
+Because deny list filters are based on regular expressions, one can sometimes take advantage of obscure OS filename expansion features which work in ways the developer didn't expect.
 The tester can sometimes exploit differences in ways that filenames are parsed by the application, web server, and underlying OS and it's filename conventions.

 Example: Windows 8.3 filename expansion `c:\\program files` becomes `C:\\PROGRA\~1`